-What if Christian evangelism was an agricultural enterprise?
+What if Christian evangelism is ultimately an agricultural enterprise?

-Suppose this facet of Christianity was conceived as a farming project?
+Suppose this one facet of Christianity is intended and conceived as a farming project?

-And suppose the gospel was the single seed being sown by the owner of the farm?
+I try to imagine that the gospel is the single seed being sown by Jesus, the owner of a very large farm.
 How would this farming project logically begin, and how would it increase?

-Initially, it would be necessary for the owner to equip his laborers with the seed, (the gospel) and send them out to nearby fields to begin sowing.
+Initially, I think it would be necessary for the owner of the farm to equip his laborers with the seed, (the gospel) and send them out to nearby fields to begin sowing.
 After a certain period of time the harvest would come, and hopefully the owner would show a small profit.

-Next year, using his profit, he would likely send out additional laborers to plant new fields, with the same result, thereby expanding year by year.
+Next year, using his profit, the owner would likely send out additional laborers to plant new fields, with the same result, thereby expanding year by year.

 Fast forward, 2000 years.
 This farm has been a colossal success and now covers 30% of the earth’s surface.
 It is organized and robust, and it supports a massive and thriving farming community.
 Obviously, the owner is quite pleased with his progress.

 Seeing his success, and being forward thinking, the owner is understandably eager to plant and develop the remaining 70% of his land.
 But due to the economies of scale he sees that it is no longer feasible to send out individual laborers, with small packages of seed, to increasingly far-flung lands.
 That model will have to give way to new mechanized farming techniques.
 He knows the same exact seed needs to be planted, but what new tools does he have at his disposal?